javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 promise.then(alert); // done! (shows up right now)
 ```

-Note that this is different, and more powerful than the real life "subscription list" scenario.
+Note that this makes promises more powerful than the real life "subscription list" scenario.
 If the singer has already released their song and then a person signs up on the subscription list, they probably won't receive that song.
 Subscriptions in real life must be done prior to the event.

 Promises are more flexible.
-We can add handlers any time: if the result is already there, our handlers get it immediately.
+We can add handlers any time: if the result is already there, they just execute.
 ````

 Next, let's see more practical examples of how promises can help us write asynchronous code.